Ele050/Ele050/README.md

 ![OIP](https://github.com/user-attachments/assets/de19a625-09db-4454-9a22-9c8dd7c277f5)

-My name is Dom Eris Almila or Dominic Eris Almila longer,,, i like uh
+My name is Dom Eris Almila or Dominic Eris Almila longer,,, I prefer Eris or Dom!!
+I have a tiktok acc that i do peoples request for art but,,, no one ever did im kinda sad abt it BUT IDC!!!
+I CAN BE ALONE
 - AGE:: 15
-- NATION:: GERMANY / TURKIYE
+- NATION:: DE / TR
-- BAN HAMMER IRL HAUYSLGWSEGTYUUWEHGIUOEHAG ALSO I HATE SUPSPACE AND SCYTHE IRL AND THE GAME
+- GENDER:: Genderfluid
+- DISABILITIES:: Ammophobia, ADHD, low blood on legs, insomnia
+- LIKES:: Violin, PHIGHTING!, Hetalia, FNaF, Dinosaurs, Sharks, Dandys World

+###  WARNING
+I can trust people easily, and on pony town i get bored fast, too fast.
+So if we talk around 1 hour or 2, I'll probably ask for your Discord or Roblox.
+Sorry!
+I can't stop it.
+A no is always accepted!

+- Also!! kin is Ban Hammer, sometimes people think I kin Dom cause of my name (in 2022 I did kin lol!!)